amoser/Klonoa-stuff/README.md

 2. *A general "Klonoa status" value that tracks certain states (double jump, flying, etc.)*

-      There are additional status values that are currently not labeled.
+      Some of the possible states are identified, but there are a lot of other status values that are currently not labeled.
+I have no idea why facing towards the camera has a unique value.
+It made me suspect that the status is actually be a two-byte (half word) value rather than a 4-byte, with the "facing forward" being part of a different variable, but the presence of clearly-intentional values that take up all four bytes (e.g. 0x43434343) seems to rule this out.

 3. *"Counter status" (if non-zero)*

       A counter that the game uses for tracking certain temporary effects, e.g. invincibility frames after taking damage.
+Unlike the above "status" value, this _is_ a two-byte value; stored next to the "ledge physics" value.
+Not fully documented/understood.

 4. *"Ledge physics" (if non-zero)*

       After stepping off a ledge, there is a five-frame window during which Klonoa's physics are different from usual.
-The most noticeable effect is that Klonoa is able to jump during this time despite not touching the ground
+The most noticeable effect is that Klonoa is able to jump during this time despite not touching the ground.
+The value counts up from 0 to 5; if you see the value "5" remaining onscreen during a jump, this means you jumped on the last possible frame.
+This is also a two-byte value.

 5. *"Plane pointer," "Plane segment," and "X on segment"*

-      See "Level/Geometry" below for an explanation of what these values represent
+      See "Level/Geometry" in the general notes below for an explanation of what these values represent.
+In addition to displaying raw values, a couple of special/moving "planes" (currently limited to 3-1 gondolas and 5-1 moving platforms) are explicitly labeled as well.
+There are additional "special" planes, but they're not documented yet.

 6. *Internal values for lives, health, and dream stones*

-      This is potentially useful for understanding situations in which the game fails to display these values properly.
+      This is potentially useful for understanding situations in which the game fails to display these values properly in its on-screen HUD.

-TODO x position along entire path, not just segment?
+*TODO x position along entire path, not just segment?*

+### Control window

+*TODO*

+## General Klonoa Notes

-This document will never be complete, but I'd like for it to be as accurate as possible.
-There are surely a lot of mistakes at the moment, though, so let me know if you find any!
+The remainder of this readme is an attempt to document as much information about how the game functions as possible, both as it relates to debugging/hacking tools and as it is of general interest.
+It will never be complete (at least until it becomes detailed and accurate enough that someone could fully reconstruct something equivalent to the games original source code without having a copy of the game at all), but I'd like for it to be as accurate as possible.
+There are surely a lot of mistakes at the moment, so let me know if you find any!

-## Level/Geometry
+### Level/Geometry

+*TODO This section needs to be copy-edited for clarity/organization.*

 Each room is broken up into multiple "planes," essentially paths that Klonoa can run along.
 In general, any situation in which Klonoa can choose between two or more different paths requires there to be at least two planes.